oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 This execution flow recovers a VM after a VDSM restart, crash or genera unavailability.
 VM running in an host should not be affected by VDSM restarts, and they should continue to run.
 When VDSM returns up, it resyncs with the running VMs to regain the control and to be able again to manage them.

 Please note that we document here just the part of the recovery which affects a VM startup.
 Recovery is a broader process and other parts of VDSM (clientIF) are affected.
 The recovery flow is implemented in the *_run* method.
 VDSM uses the data saved by the *saveState* call to restore most of its internal state, and merges those informations with the data provided by libvirt.
+This flow shares some similiarities with the 'Creation' flow.
+Being the VM already running, some steps can be omitted, and other are needed.

+The recovery flow skips some startup errors to avoid to get stuck on the recovery of a single unresponsive VM.
+The objective is to recover as much VM as is possible.

+The most important steps are:

+*   translation of the device data sent to engine in the internal data structure (*buildConfDevices*)
+*   collection of the device using the saved data (*_run*)
+*   re-attach to the existing libvirt domain/VM
+*   check drive merge in progress, if any, and resync state with libvirt (*domain.blockJobInfo*)
+*   perform post-creation domain checks, as seen in the 'Creation' flow above

+WRITEME further not about recovery

 ### The VM Dehibernation flow